Last updated April 14th, 2022.

 Nonetheless loved by his conservative base, Erdogan’s strong point arguably isn’t economics though.
 He holds the controversial view that higher interest rates lead to inflation, and has remained adamant that rates must be lowered.

 Erdogan quickly fires any high-ranking economic official who dares to raise interest rates, even though it’s probably the right decision.
-Turkey has had three different finance ministers since 2018, in fact.
+Turkey has had three different finance ministers since in less than five years, in fact.

 The result is that international investors are losing faith in Turkey, and the lira continues its steady decline.